That's What I Said: Fully-Controllable Talking Face Generation: Experiments

 \subsubsection{Ablations on Model Design.}

-We conduct ablation studies on our model choices for the Temporal Fusion layer and Discriminator $D$, as presented in~\Tref{tab:design}.
+We conduct ablation studies on our model choices for the Temporal Fusion layer and Discriminator $D$ in~\Tref{tab:design}.
 We empirically observe that a flickering phenomenon appears when using Long Short-Term Memory (LSTM) network as our temporal fusion model.
 We suspect that this issue is caused by our window size, which does not have any overlap along the temporal dimension for faster inference.
 We solve the flickering issue by replacing the LSTM layer with a 1D convolutional layer.

-We investigate two distinct types of discriminators in this work.
-The image discriminator is designed to evaluate the authenticity of a single input image, while the video discriminator is trained to classify a sequence of frames concatenated along the channel dimension as either real or fake.
+We investigate two different types of discriminators in this work; (1) image discriminator, and (2) video discriminator.
+The former is designed to evaluate the authenticity of a single image input, while the latter is trained to classify a sequence of frames concatenated along the channel dimension as either real or fake video.

 As shown in~\Tref{tab:design}, the lip sync confidence score is high when we use the image discriminator.
 We believe that this is because the image discriminator is designed to analyse the details of a single image, which means that the generator must focus on spatial information to deceive the discriminator.
 On the other hand, the video discriminator examines the authenticity of multiple frames at the same time, which requires the generator to focus on both spatial and temporal information.
 Based on our analysis, we conclude that the image discriminator is more suitable for our intended purpose of accurately generating lip shape, which is a spatially small region.